Jose-augusto-git/LeBonAppetit/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.8.4 =
+- IMPORTANT: Support for PHP 5.6 has been discontinued.
+If you are running PHP 5.6, you MUST upgrade PHP before installing WPForms 1.8.4.
+Failure to do that will disable WPForms core functionality.
+- IMPORTANT: Support for WordPress 5.4 and below has been discontinued.
+If you are running any of those outdated versions, you MUST upgrade WordPress before installing WPForms 1.8.4.
+Failure to do that will disable WPForms core functionality.
+- Added: Statuses of Stripe payments can now be synchronized through webhooks!
+- Added: Users can now perform payment refunds, subscription cancelations, and more for Stripe payments.
+- Added: Payments can be filtered by type, gateway, and status on the Payments Overview page.
+- Added: New stats added to the Payments Overview chart: Total Refunded, New Subscriptions, and Subscription Renewals.
+- Added: When searching for forms on the Form Overview page, you can use a form ID now.
+- Added: There is a new "Latest entry" date column on the Forms Overview page which is sortable.
+- Changed: WPForms Challenge text is improved to be more clear.
+- Changed: The `intl-tel-input` library has been updated to v18.2.1.
+- Changed: Form templates are now ordered by creation date in ascending order.
+- Changed: Styles for the Stripe Payment Links are improved.
+- Changed: Notice text colors in the Form Builder are updated.
+- Changed: Number slider behavior is improved.
+- Changed: On the Forms Overview page, the Created column is renamed to Date.
+Now it displays the date and time when the form was updated.
+- Changed: Admin pages were updated to use a new unified Design Language.
+- Fixed: WPForms block did not get a list of forms dynamically.
+- Fixed: Very long tag names in the Manage Tags modal on the Forms Overview page were not wrapped.
+- Fixed: Disabled inputs looked different in the Form Builder > Notifications panel for the "From EMAIL" and "From NAME" options.
+- Fixed: A splash screen was displayed when all payments were moved to Trash, preventing the ability to restore trashed payments.
+- Fixed: Dynamic choices of custom taxonomies (tags) for the Checkboxes field were displayed incorrectly under some conditions.
+- Fixed: Stripe Credit Card field error was not visible for multipage forms in some cases.
+- Fixed: WPForms Challenge welcome pop-up was displayed above the splash screen on tablets.
+- Fixed: The form submission "Send" button was not working correctly on click when Invisible Captcha had an invalid key.
+- Fixed: HTML-ENTITIES encoding threw a deprecation warning on PHP 8.2.
+- Fixed: An irrational scrolling occurred when quickly adding multiple fields in the Form Builder.
+- Fixed: Fields with subfields were rendered differently in the Form Builder Preview pane and on the front end.
+- Fixed: Stripe fields were misplaced in the Block Editor form preview with Lead Forms.
+- Fixed: Multiple Modern Dropdown field value was not centered in the Modern Markup.
+- Fixed: Failed payments were counted in the Total Sales chart.
+- Fixed: Users were able to view trashed payments.
+- Fixed: Splash screen was displayed when all payments were moved to Trash.
+- Fixed: An incorrect currency of already processed payments was displayed when the global currency setting was changed.
+- Fixed: There was an empty form name in the Single Payment details metabox if a payment form was deleted or no longer editable.

 = 1.8.3.1 =
 - Fixed: There were situations when Stripe Credit Card field wasn't working properly in Elementor.